National Yang Ming Chiao Tung University: Guiren Campus

+Home to College of Photonics and College of Artificial Intelligence.

 Also known as the Tainan Campus, the Gueiren Campus is located within the Shalun Green Energy Science City.
 As the first institution set up in the science city, NYCU currently houses the College of Photonics and the College of Artificial Intelligence.
-The campus currently comprises two main buildings: the Chimei Building and the Zhiyuan Building.
+Campus buildings include the Chimei Building and the Zhiyuan Building.
 Jointly donated by Chimei Optoelectronics and CHIMEI Corporation, the Chimei Building serves as the primary venue for academic instruction.
-The Zhiyuan Building, reopened in 2020, is dedicated to vertically integrated industry-academia collaboration.
-In 2024, Wistron and Phison Electronics donated two additional industry-academia buildings.
+The Zhiyuan Building, opened on August 14, 2020 with then-President Tsai Ing-wen in attendance, is dedicated to vertically integrated industry-academia collaboration.